Drawing Courses

 Additional costs: a possible $5-15 expense for individual costumes, props, set pieces or supplies

-Students should bring to class: a notebook or paper, writing utensils, folder, and a Bible.
+Students should bring to class: a folder, notebook or paper, writing utensils/highlighter.

 Class Tuition: See the registration form for current prices.